roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

 ## Pseudo Variables & Bit by Bit Selection

-C language is very powerfull.
+C language is very powerful.
 One of the "lost resources" from the language is the hability to select exactly one bit or a group of bits inside one variable of 1 byte or more.
 The syntax is described bellow:

   ```
   unsigned varA:1